Verizon buyer's guide: Everything you need to know

 Talk, text, and data plans

-For individual lines, Verizon essentially offers one plan with four tiers: Small, Medium, Large, and Unlimited.
+For individual lines, Verizon essentially offers two types of plans: Small, Medium, Large, or Unlimited.
 Each plan features unlimited nationwide talk and text, unlimited 2G data, and rollover data (data you don't use in a month is available until the end of the next month).
 The amount of 4G LTE data is all that really changes between each plan.

-Small gets 2GB of 4G LTE for $35/month, Medium gets 4GB for $50/month, Large gets 8GB for $70/month, and Unlimited get 22GB for $80/month.
-Unlimited plans also feature tethering, HD video streaming, and service in Mexico and Canada.
+Small gets 2GB of 4G LTE for $35/month, Medium gets 4GB for $50/month, Large gets 8GB for $70/month.
+There are two types of Unlimited plans, and while they have no data caps, there are rules about throttling speeds when the network is congested.
+Some Unlimited plans also feature tethering and service in Mexico and Canada.
+See below for more information about unlimited plans.

 Keep in mind that the above-mentioned prices don't include any monthly payments you have to make if you decide to purchase a phone through Verizon.